🧘 Curs nou de Abheda Yoga

 Marpa had the ability to predict future events

-He could foresee future events by interpreting the signs that manifested themselves in various situations.
-At that time he had a dream in which he understood that he would meet the one who would become his main disciple, whom he had to help to “burn” much of the negative karma that he had accumulated in this very life, and ultimately lead him to the state of enlightenment.
-Therefore, from the very beginning he manifested himself as a tough and tyrannical teacher, although inside he was full of love and compassion.
+He could foresee future events by interpreting the signs that manifested themselves in different situations.
+At that time he had a dream through which he understood that he was going to meet the one who would become his main disciple, whom he had to help “burn” a large part of the negative karma that he had accumulated in this very life, and finally lead him to the state of enlightenment.
+Therefore, from the beginning he manifested himself as a harsh and tyrannical teacher, although inwardly he was full of love and compassion.

-To eliminate the negative karma of his disciple, Marpa knew that he would have to constantly subject him to difficult tests
+In order to eliminate his disciple’s negative karma, Marpa knew that he would have to constantly put him through difficult tests

-Shortly after Milarepa became his disciple, Marpa ordered him to build a stone house, which he finally had to tear down and move all the materials used to the place where he had taken them, telling him that he had changed his plans and wanted the new structure to be built elsewhere.
-This Herculean work was repeated three times in three different places, and in the end he was going to build an edifice with many floors, larger than anything he had built before.
+Shortly after Milarepa became his disciple, Marpa ordered him to build a stone house, which he finally had him tear down and move all the materials used to the place where he had taken them, telling him that he had changed his plans and wanted the new structure to be built elsewhere.
+This Herculean work was repeated three times in three different places, and in the end he was going to build a multi-storey edifice, larger than anything he had built before.

-During this time, the disciple never lost faith in his master
+During all this time, the disciple never lost confidence in his master

-He did not lose his confidence, nor his hope that he would obtain the teaching he was seeking with all his being, and therefore, with superhuman effort, he was moving stones that could normally be erected by only three people together.
-Because of the overwork, his whole body was full of wounds and he could barely move his arms and legs.
-However, all he could get from the master was a break of a few days in which he could heal his wounds, after which he had to resume work.
+He did not lose confidence or hope that he would obtain the teaching he was looking for with his whole being, and therefore, with superhuman effort, he moved stones that could normally only be lifted by three people together.
+Due to the overwork, his entire body was full of wounds and he could barely move his arms and legs.
+However, all he could get from the master was a break of a few days in which he could heal his wounds, after which he had to start his work again.

-Several times Milarepa tried to join the group of disciples himself.
+Several times Milarepa tried to join the group of disciples as well.
 But every time Marpa banished him, scolding him very harshly and even hitting him, bringing him to the brink of despair.
-But, however, Milarepa was aware that his master’s conduct was solely due to his past evil deeds.
-Therefore, he was often on the verge of suicide or fleeing the master’s house,but each time, Damema, the master’s wife, who cared for him, encouraged him by telling him that Marpa would surely give him the initiation as soon as possible.
+But nevertheless, Milarepa was aware that his master’s behavior was only due to his past bad deeds.
+That is why he was often on the verge of committing suicide or running away from the master’s house, but each time, Damema, the master’s wife, who was taking care of him, encouraged him by telling him that Marpa would definitely offer him the initiation as soon as possible.

-Initiation and asceticism- The attainment of the state of samadhi
+Initiation and asceticism – Attaining the state of samadhi

 But one day, discouraged, Milarepa decided to go in search of another master.

-He shared his fears and plans with Dame.
-Agreeing with his decision, she offered some of the things to Naropa, who were now in the care of her husband And sent him to another Lama, it is said as spiritually evolved, called Ngogpa, who was part of the same spiritual grouping as Marpa, to give them to him as coming from his husband.
-He wrote a note asking this Lama to give Milarepa the sacred teachings, then marked it with Marpa’s own seal.
+He shared his fears and plans with Damema.
+Agreeing to his decision, she offered some of the things to Naropa, which were now in the care of her husband And sent him to another Lama, said to be equally spiritually evolved, named Ngogpa, who was part of the same spiritual group as Marpa, to give to him as coming from her husband.
+He wrote a note, asking this Lama to offer Milarepa the sacred teachings, then marked it with Marpa’s own seal.

-Arriving at the home of his new master, Milarepa offered him the holy gifts brought with him and asked for his teaching.
-But Ngogpa promised him that he would offer him what he asked for only after he performed a black magic ritual to defend the disciples who came to see him from the more remote villages, who, on their way to the master, were attacked and robbed of all the gifts they had with them.
+Arriving at the home of his new master, Milarepa offered him the holy gifts brought with him and asked him for his teaching.
+But Ngogpa promised to give him what he asked for only after he performed a black magic ritual to defend the disciples who came to see him from the more distant villages, who, on their way to the master, were attacked and robbed of all the gifts they had with them.

-Milarepa deeply regretted his fate because, instead of obtaining the spiritual teaching for which he had come, he had to continue to commit evil actions.
-He succeeded in his ritual, by which he caused a great flood in that area; and the locals were deeply impressed by his power, and the attacks ceased; many of the marauders became the sincere disciples of Master Ngogpa.
+Milarepa deeply regretted her fate because, instead of obtaining the spiritual teaching for which she had come, she had to continue committing evil deeds.
+He succeeded in his ritual, by which he caused a great flood in that area; and the locals were deeply impressed by his power and the attacks ceased; many of the looters became sincere disciples of Master Ngogpa.

 Keeping his promise, Lama Ngogpa offered Milarepa the initiation

-The initiation was offered in a secret ritual, after which he led him to a cave, whose entrance was to be blocked with a very large stone, leaving free only a portion through which he could receive food and water.
+The initiation was offered in a secret ritual, after which he led him to a cave, the entrance of which was to be blocked with a very large stone, leaving free only a portion through which he could receive food and water.

-Milarepa thus began his daily meditations, following with precision and perseverance the instructions offered by his new master.
-However, although intense practice, it has achieved no spiritual effect or transformation.
-When the Lama told him with astonishment that, following this initiation, and after such an assiduous practice, anyone should achieve results, he realized that the real reason for his spiritual stagnation was the lack of blessing of his true master.
+Milarepa thus began his daily meditations, following with precision and perseverance the instructions given by his new master.
+However, although he practiced intensively, he did not achieve any spiritual effect or transformation.
+When the Lama told him in amazement that as a result of this initiation, and after such assiduous practice, anyone should achieve results, he realized that the real reason for his spiritual stagnation was the lack of blessing from his true master.
 During this period, Ngoepa received a letter from Marpa inviting him to take part with him in a great religious event.
 He also asked him to bring back his disciple.

-When they all arrived at Marpa’s house, the entire “plot” was unmasked
+When they all arrived at Marpa’s house, the whole “plot” was unmasked

-Milarepa fled to a corner of the house to escape the master’s anger.
-Once again, he felt full of despair and fear, and the thought of suicide appeared to him as the only salvation.
+Milarepa fled to a corner of the house to escape the master’s wrath.
+Once again, he felt filled with despair and fear, and the thought of suicide had appeared to him as the only salvation.
 But Marpa was not angry, and even sent one of his disciples to bring Milarepa.

-Although full of doubt, Milarepa agreed to go and, along with the others, took his place with his master.
+Although full of doubt, Milarepa agreed to go and, together with the others, took his place next to his master.
 It was then that Marpa began to recount in detail everything that had happened since he met his devoted disciple.
-He confessed that, if he succeeded in bringing his disciple into a state of profound despair nine times in a row, he would thus be able to completely purify him of all his negative karma.
-But because of the wrong understanding of his wife, who interfered with his plans, he was only able to do so eight times.
-However, the suffering milarepa encountered purified him from most of his mistakes.
+He confessed that if he managed to bring his disciple into a state of deep despair nine times in a row, he would thus be able to completely purify him of all his negative karma.
+But due to the misunderstanding of his wife, who interfered in his plans, he was only able to do so eight times.
+However, the sufferings that Milarepa encountered cleansed him of most of his mistakes.

-Now Marpa has announced that he will finally offer him those initiations and teachings that bring liberation in one life
+Now Marpa has announced to him that he will finally give him those initiations and teachings that bring liberation in one lifetime

-After this he would lock him in a cave to start his meditations.
-Without knowing whether he was dreaming or not, Milarepa wished that this inexpressible state of joy that encompassed his soul would never stop.
+After this he was going to lock him up in a cave, to begin his meditations.
+Without knowing whether she was dreaming or not, Milarepa wished that this state of inexpressible joy that engulfed her soul would never stop.
 “The days of happiness have begun” – he said.

-After summoning the deities that govern the succession of spiritual masters of his spiritual path, Marpa offered his disciple the initiation in meditation techniques.
-On this occasion he revealed to Milarepa that he would in turn have disciples full of aspiration, intelligence, energy, according to the patience and faith he showed throughout the tests to which he had been subjected during the period of purification.
+After invoking the deities that govern the succession of spiritual masters of his spiritual path, Marpa offered his disciple initiation into meditation techniques.
+On this occasion he revealed to Milarepa that he would have, in turn, disciples full of aspiration, intelligence, energy, according to the patience and faith he had shown throughout the tests to which he had been subjected during the purification period.

 Milarepa began preparing for meditation.
-Marpa locked him in the cave ready for him.
+Marpa locked him in the cave prepared for him

 He provided him with the food supplies he needed.
 Milarepa meditated intensely for eleven months.
-Then the master, along with his wife, Damema, came to get him out of isolation.
-Because he had progressed so far during this time, he did not want any breaks in his practice, but he listened to the master’s instructions.
-Asked what he experienced in meditations, Milarepa began by singing a hymn of glorification of his master and the teachings he gave him.
-He then described the results.
+Then the master, together with his wife, Damema, came to get him out of isolation.
+Because he had progressed a lot during all this time, he did not want any pause in his practice, but he listened to the master’s instructions.
+Asked what he experienced in the meditations, Milarepa began by singing a hymn glorifying his master and the teachings he gave him.
+After that, he described the results obtained.

 This life and the body we have are for us the means by which we can evolve or decay.
-And it’s all up to us.
-The most precious thing we have is the present, in which we must choose between good and evil.
-Milarepa spoke to him about the spiritual advantages of altruism and compassion, about the importance of love and good.
+And everything depends only on us.
+The most precious thing we have is the present, in which we have to choose between good and evil.
+Milarepa spoke to him about the spiritual advantages of altruism and compassion, about the importance of love and goodness.

 By meditating on the ultimate goal of spiritual liberation and communion with God, we discover that the ego is illusory, ephemeral.
-And in order to achieve this state, we must keep our mind as calm as possible.
-All efforts in this way must be accompanied by compassion and perseverance and the humility to give all the merits of these efforts to God.
-Just as the word food does not satisfy the hunger of the hungry, but for this he must eat, so the one who learns of the Supreme Consciousness must meditate on It in order to achieve it, it is not enough just to know its definition.
+And to achieve this state we must keep our mind as calm as possible.
+All efforts in this way must be accompanied by compassion and perseverance, and by the humility to give all the merits of these efforts to God.
+Just as the word food does not satisfy the hunger of the hungry, but for this he must eat, so the one who learns about the Supreme Consciousness must meditate on It in order to realize it, it is not enough just to know its definition.

-Marpa, very pleased with the results of his disciple
+Marpa, very satisfied with the results of his disciple

-he confessed to him that all his expectations had been exceeded.
+He confessed to him that all his expectations had been exceeded.
 He then allowed Milarepa to return to the cave to continue his meditation.
-But not before offering him the initiation in the secret Tibetan tumo technique (which produces the unification of the ascending and descending flows of energy along the spine, thus producing, among other things, the vital heat so necessary to achieve meditation in the cold caves).
-Milarepa continued his meditations in the cave for many years under the direct guidance of his master.
+But not before giving him the initiation into the secret Tibetan technique of tumo (through which the unification of the ascending and descending flows of energy along the spine occurs, thus producing, among other things, the vital heat so necessary for the realization of meditation in the cold caves).
+Milarepa continued his cave meditations for many years, under the direct guidance of his master.

-One day, Milarepa had a dream that seemed extremely real and shocking to him.
+One day, Milarepa had a dream that seemed extremely real and shocking to her

-The house where she had lived as a child saw her in ruins, and the sacred books destroyed by the rains.
+The house he had lived in as a child he saw in ruins, and the sacred books destroyed by the rains.
 His old mother had died, and his sister was wandering from place to place, without a single friend.
-In the dream he was gripped by a deep sadness and bemoaned the fate of his family.
+In the dream he was seized by a deep sadness and lamented the fate of his family.
 When he woke up, the same state of sadness followed him.
-He was trying to meditate, but he couldn’t change his condition.
-And that’s why he decided to go out into the world to find his family.
+He tried to meditate, but he couldn’t change his state.
+And that’s why she decided to go out into the world to find her family.
 He knocked down the stone at the entrance to the cave and went to his master, Marpa.

 When he entered his room, he found him sleeping.
-Marpa was very amazed to learn that Milarepa had left his retreat.
-The disciple tells him the dream and informs him of the decision to go in search of his loved ones.
+Marpa was very astonished to learn that Milarepa had left his place of retreat.
+The disciple tells him about the dream and announces the decision to go in search of his loved ones.
 Marpa allowed him to leave.
-The fact that Milarepa had found his master sleeping was a sign that they would never see each other again in this life.
+The fact that Milarepa had found her master sleeping was a sign that they would never see each other again in this life.
 Although deeply saddened by this thought, he did not give up his decision.

-Marpa gave him the last and highest initiation into secret tantric doctrines.
+Marpa gave him the last and highest initiation into the secret tantric doctrines.
 Of all the disciples, Milarepa was the only one to whom the master offered these teachings.
 He commissioned Milarepa to provide this information only to his most deserving disciples.
-And not to manifest the paranormal powers he will gain from the practice except for a divine cause.
-Marpa advised him to meditate in several sacred caves, where various saints had meditated.
-And then he gave him a sealed parchment that was to be opened only when he felt death approaching.
-With deep sadness, knowing that they would never meet again in this life, Milarepa said goodbye to his spiritual master, with the thought that they would surely meet again in heavenly paradises.
+And to manifest the paranormal powers that he will acquire from the practice only for a divine cause.
+Marpa advised him to meditate in several sacred caves, where various saints had meditated before.
+And then he gave him a sealed scroll that was to be opened only when he felt that death was approaching.
+With deep sadness, knowing that they would never meet again in this lifetime, Milarepa said goodbye to her spiritual master, thinking that they would definitely meet again in the heavenly paradises.

 After a rather difficult journey, he arrived at the house from his childhood, where everything was exactly as in his dream.

 His mother had died.
-There were only ruins on the site of the house, and all the neighbors were afraid to approach it, believing that it was haunted by ghosts and demoniac spirits.
-He enters the house and, removing the weeds that were growing everywhere, finds the remains of his mother’s body in one place.
-Remembering the teachings of his master, he sat on a stone and penetrated into a state of deep meditation.
+On the site of the house there were only ruins, and all the neighbors were afraid to approach it, believing that it was haunted by ghosts and demonic spirits.
+He entered the house and, removing the weeds that grew everywhere, found in one place the remains of his mother’s body.
+Remembering the teachings of his master, he sat down on a stone and entered a state of deep meditation.
 He soon entered the samadhi, and remained so for seven days.
-When he returned to his normal state of consciousness, he understood that for him this world had nothing left to offer him, nothing that could tempt him.
-Now he was sure he’d spend his whole life in meditation.
-Selling the land for a little food, he left those places forever.
-And he went to the Draktar-Taso cave, the first in the long line where he would stop to meditate.
+When he returned to his normal state of consciousness, he understood that for him this world has nothing left to offer him, nothing that could tempt him.
+Now he was sure that he would spend his entire life in meditation.
+By selling the land for a little food, you leave those places forever.
+And he left for the Draktar-Taso cave, the first in the long line where he would stop to meditate.

-He did continuous meditations, he slept almost not at all.
-He took a single break every day, during which he prepared his food from water mixed with flour and from any edible root found in the surroundings.
+He was doing continuous tutoring, he hardly slept at all.
+He took only one break daily, during which he prepared his food from water mixed with flour and from any edible root found in the surroundings

 During this time, he achieved perfection in the tumo technique.
 This allowed him to keep his body warm during the cold Tibetan winters, wearing only a cotton coat.